Security-Onion-Solutions/securityonion-docs/cortex.rst

  - ``cortex`` - This is a default organization that is created by Cortex for overall management.
  - ``SecurityOnion`` - This is an organization that we create to enable analyzers by default and provide integration with TheHive.

+Users initially authenticate to Cortex via the username and password supplied during setup.
+Once authenticated to the Cortex organization, users will possess `superadmin` privileges, capabable of managing all organizations, users, etc.

+From here, users should create an additonal user for the `SecurityOnion` organization, or create their own ogranization/users if they wish to log into Cortex and manage analyzers and responders.

 It is always recommended that you create your own organization, but the provided organizations should work for testing.

 More Information